rtwent/embedObjectBug/README.md

 it is hard for me to understand: am i on the right way or I have to read manuals more scrupulously.

 After deserialization process - I had everything as expected, but while persisting - strange doctrine behaviour happens.
 Please look at App\DataPersister\CachedGeoDataPersister comment at line 52.
+Original entity data in the UnitOfWork is same, that came from user during patch.

 Is it expected behaviour?